 Remember: It isn’t a choice to go to bed.
 We are only offering choices for things that your toddler CAN control.

-Your job is to keep those boundaries clear and consistent, while acknowledging your baby’s wants.
-“I know you want to keep playing, but it is time for bed.”
-This regression may be tough for several days, but inconsistency can create a long-term struggle.
+Your job is to keep boundaries clear and consistent while acknowledging your toddler’s wants.
+“I know you want to keep playing, but it’s time for bed.”
+This regression may be tough for several days, but staying consistent with your healthy sleep habits will help.
 Avoid starting new habits that you don’t want to maintain.

 If your nights and naps are rough beyond just a few days, I have a class for you!
-The ABCs of Sleep will give you a step-by-step plan to restful nights and solid naps through ALL regressions.
+The 5-24 Month Collection will give you a step-by-step plan to restful nights and solid naps through all regressions.